parthenocissus/krcdnc/content/_notes_s/tactical-emotions.md

           caption: "Anti-surveillance make-up, <a href='https://cvdazzle.com/' target='_blank'>CV Dazzle</a>, concept by Adam Harvey, 2010-2021."
     - type: "txt"
       html: "<p>If we apply the same logic to textual instead of visual media, we get a version of textual expression embedded as playful encryption.
 That is the core concept of the <em>Tactical Emotions</em><sup id='s10'>10</sup> project: to reapproach Synesketch only to use it in a game of contemporary dazzle.</p>
       <p>Similar to Dazzle battleships and their artistic camouflage, the intention behind <em>Tactical Emotions</em> is to deliberately confuse and fool textual emotion recognition systems and software tools for sentiment analysis.
 Not only Synesketch, but also Python NLTK<sup id='s11'>11</sup> (for English) and Inspiratron<sup id='s12'>12</sup> (for Serbo-Croatian).
 This is done by searching for phrases, sentences, styles, verses, and text fragments whose emotional meaning these systems couldn’t interpret – yet humans can.
-For example, if you type in “I am happy but”, Synesketch will recognize a positive emotion.
-We as humans, however, know this “but” changes everything.
+For example, if you type in «I am happy but”, Synesketch will recognize a positive emotion.
+We as humans, however, know this «but” changes everything.
 This offers a novel way of looking at literary æsthetics.</p>
-      <p>Take this sentence, for instace: “It is meaningless to love.”
-It would not be hard to agree that it is not a very positive proposition, however Python NLTK recognized it as such, probably because the affective weight of the word “love” (which is positive) outweights the word “meaningless” (which is negative).
-A line from Oskar Davičo's poem, “love is a beacon and saved sailors,” turns out negative.
+      <p>Take this sentence, for instace: «It is meaningless to love.”
+It would not be hard to agree that it is not a very positive proposition, however Python NLTK recognized it as such, probably because the affective weight of the word «love” (which is positive) outweights the word «meaningless” (which is negative).
+A line from Oskar Davičo's poem, «love is a beacon and saved sailors,” turns out negative.
 Is it because it alludes to a shipwreck?
-If John Lennon's “a working class hero is something to be” gets recognised as negative, does it mean that algorithms perceive “working class” itself as something negative?
+If John Lennon's «a working class hero is something to be” gets recognised as negative, does it mean that algorithms perceive «working class” itself as something negative?
 Banal statistical vulgarity of sentiment analysis algorithms, when read and experienced by humans, turns into fine poetic irony.
       <p>Metaphors and allegories have always been, at least in part, a form of strategic encryption of meaning.
 What makes it new is the computational aspect of contemporary surveillance, control, and machine-mediated power.
 Tactical Emotion is, thus, writing against the machine, recontextualized as poetry.</p>
       <p>One could say that poetry – by this very definition – is something computers cannot recognize.
 Instead, poetry becomes digital camouflage. ↓</p>"
     - type: "img"